SteviLen420/TQE_simulation/README.md

 * **Gemini 2.5 Pro & GPT-5**: Assisted in drafting the comprehensive documentation, abstracts, and formal descriptions found throughout this repository.

 ### A Call for Further Investigation
 Given this unique, AI-assisted methodology, the TQE Framework should be viewed as a research-grade proof-of-concept.
 It demonstrates the feasibility of this line of inquiry but does not yet represent a peer-reviewed scientific result.
-The findings, code, and the underlying hypothesis require further investigation, validation, and critique by the scientific community.
+The findings, code, and the underlying hypothesis require further investigation, validation, and critique, which I hope the scientific community will carry out.

 It is my hope that this project might serve as a novel starting point or a useful tool for researchers in theoretical physics and cosmology.
-Collaboration and feedback are warmly welcomed.
+CI warmly welcome collaboration and feedback.

 ## Future Development